 What appealed to you about this project specifically?

 Growing up, my single mother was working three jobs to get by and so my upbringing was entrusted to a strong-willed, god-fearing Ndebele woman who had claimed my care with such tenacity I could easily have been one of her own.
 Although I was raised without a father, I had the privilege of having two mothers instead.
 Under one roof, these women determined the type of man I am today.

 The one gave me a life, the other gave me love and together they gave me a home.
 When I read the novel, I saw my other mother, on every page, in every prayer, scold, heartache and defiant gaze.

-What was your vision with directing this film?
+What was your vision for directing this film?

-We knew from the get-go trying to tell the whole story in a single film was going to be a near impossible task.
-After meeting the novelist, Elsa Joubert, and getting her permission to take what we need and discard what we don’t, the screen writer, Saartjie Botha and myself, took a page from Virginia Woolf’s Mrs Dalloway – through the prism of a singular timespan we can comprehend an entire lifetime.
+We knew from the get-go trying to tell the whole story in a single film was going to be a near-impossible task.
+After meeting the novelist, Elsa Joubert, and getting her permission to take what we need and discard what we don’t, the screenwriter, Saartjie Botha and I took a page from Virginia Woolf’s Mrs Dalloway – through the prism of a singular timespan we can comprehend an entire lifetime.
 We decided to tell the tale from the perspective of the final year in the novel, the most political and tragic year in Poppie’s life.